SupremeDeity/react-component-colors/README.md

 ## Known Issues

-1. The extension might not show correct results on first load for now.
-This will be patched in a future release.
+1. Incorrect results may be shown on first load, make a small change to the document to fix this.
+This might be fixed in a future release.
 2. Dynamic imports & require statements do not work for now as they have not been implemented.
 Support will be added in a future release.

 ## Release Notes